OpenPrograms/OpenPrograms.ru/lava-runner/README.md

 * electronic\_steve

 ## Description
-Find the exit, and don't boil in lava!
+Find the exit, and avoid the lava!
 That's it.

 ### Controls
 * `W`, `A`, `S`, `D` — move.
-* `Tab` — change the graphics mode (the screenshot above demonstrates three types of them).
+* `Tab` — change the graphics mode (the screenshot above demonstrates the three of them).

 ## Links
 * [The topic on the forums](http://computercraft.ru/topic/1526-)